Mary Baker Eddy: 1866 fall

+time declare, or believe, that there was no hope for Mrs. Patterson's recovery".

-On February 14, 1866, the day after Eddy finished her care with Dr. Cushing, Eddy wrote to Julius Dresser, another patient of Phineas Quimby, claiming that her injury and her subsequent medical care had undone all of the healing that Quimby had done before, and requested that he heal her.
+On February 14, 1866, the day after Eddy finished her care with Dr. Cushing, Eddy wrote to Julius Dresser, another patient of Phineas Quimby, stating that her injury and her subsequent medical care had undone all of the healing that Quimby had done before, and requested that he heal her.
 Dresser refused, stating that he was not enough to take on the burden of healing, and urged Eddy to instead spread Quimby's teachings further.
 Eddy would later credit her accident as her moment of spiritual revelation and the "falling apple" that led to her discovery of Christian Science.
-She claimed that after rejecting the medicines offered to her by her doctor, she opened her Bible three days after her fall and returned to full health after reading of Jesus healing the sick.
+She stated that after rejecting the medicines offered to her by her doctor, she opened her Bible three days after her fall and returned to full health after reading of Jesus healing the sick.

+A few months after Eddy's accident, Patterson abandoned her, leaving Eddy destitute and dependent on occasional payments from Patterson and the generosity of friends and moving eight times around the Boston area that year.